vorpalnet/blade/vorpal-blade-library-fsmar/README.md

 # Defining Actions

 The FSMAR can only take just a few actions once a condition is matched.
-They include:
+They include setting the region and subscriber URI as well as defining any routes to be pushed.

 # Examples